Kriz-hub/Holiday-Dialysis/README.md

 * I found out that the landscape view of a tablet also have an animation effect on images.
 I wanted that only to be for laptop an desktop.
 It's not that important, I leave it that way.
 * I didn't get that shadow hovering working well for Google Maps, but it's initial animation effect remains as well, but without shadow growth.
 I decided to leave it that way, it don't seems to be that noticable.
 * The animation effect on the fading carousel didn't work at all.
 The reason must have been it's relative position, because of the title "Holiday Dialysis" absolute position in it.
 I saw it wasn't really necessary for the title's position, so I removed the "relative position" line.
 The title kept on the same place because the body itself is also relative, so that change worked succesfully also with a good hovering now.
+* The website is best to be seen on desktop screens with a ratio of 16/9.
+On screens with an aspect ratio of 21/9 there's little too much space at the bottom of Section 1 and Section 2, but if I correct that, a problem emerge on screens with the more common 16/9 ratio.
+So I need information from CSS to now this ratio, but a developer site warns that there is insufficient browser support: https://developer.mozilla.org/en-US/docs/Web/CSS/@media/device-aspect-ratio.
+I tried it myself but it didn't work.
+There seem to be a solution in Javasrcipt with it's screen.height and screen.width.
+With more knowledge of Javascript this problem can be solved.

 ## Deployment
 This project was developed using GitHub.